Travel photography is an incredible art form and one that I’m proud to say that I’ve spent an immense amount of time on in my life.

 Also consider Costa Rica, for example.
 They have a philosophy that is summed up in the phrase “Pura Vida,” which translates to “pure life.”

 If you ever visit Costa Rica, you’ll discover that “pure” and “fresh” is a vital component of their meals.
-Whether you’re eating fish, fruit, chicken, or many other foods, you’ll find that they tend to be fresh and delicious.
+Whether you’re eating fish, fruit, chicken, or other foods, you’ll find that they tend to be fresh and delicious.

 Or, if you’ve ever dined with a traditional Filipino family, you’ll learn that mealtime is a time for bonding.
 It is part of a sacred tradition going back through countless generations.